Home > Society > Religion in India > Kurmis Caste

 Share this Article:

 Kurmis are the people who are described as a yellowish-brown coloured native, of an average height, regular build and good looks.
 They are the mixture of aborigines.
-The Kurmis can be found throughout India, from Punjab to Bengal all over.
-The Barwar community of Uttar Pradesh and Bihar are descendents of the Kurmi.
+The Kurmis can be found throughout India, from Punjab to Bengal and even in central regions in the states of Chhattisgarh.
+The Barwar community of Uttar Pradesh and Bihar are descendants of the Kurmi.
 Kurmis generally speak in Kurmali, Hindi, Chattisgarhi, Marathi, Konkani, Oriya, Telegu and other south Indian languages.

 Etymology of Kurmis